-Voluntary Insolvency is the term given to a process whereby the debtor (the company or individual that owes the money) puts their hands up and says this cannot continue as I cannot pay my debts and I need someone to help me sort it out.
+Voluntary Insolvency is the term given to a process whereby the debtor (the company or individual that owes the money) puts their hands up and says the current situation cannot continue as they cannot pay debts and need someone to help sort it out.
 The not so pleasant outcome is when a company or individual does not believe they are insolvent or simply doesn't care and one of the creditors forces a formal insolvency process on them.
 This could be compulsory liquidation (by issuing a winding up petition) or bankruptcy by issuing a bankruptcy petition.
 Either way in a compulsory process the debtor will be scrutinized more by the court and the official receiver than in a voluntary process where the appointed insolvency practitioner (IP) will be a bit more pragmatic.
 However, one must not forget that the insolvency practitioner's first duty is to the creditors.
 Of course, a voluntary process does tend to cost more as professional advice is given by the IP.

 So what are the main types of voluntary insolvency?